10 Construction Technology Trends in 2023 You Cannot Miss

 Better Employee Safety and Workers’ Technical Know-How Improvement

 Unfortunately, the construction industry isn’t the safest place for its workers.
-There are a lot of hazards and accidents like falling, getting stuck in between the blocks, or being electrocuted.
+There are a lot of hazards and accidents, like falling, getting stuck between the blocks, or being electrocuted.
 The worst part is that some of these accidents might end up being fatal for the employees.

 In 2019, the construction industry experienced the most cases of workplace deaths.
-Overall, according to the CPWR report, the rate of construction worker deaths increased by a booming 41% during 2011-2019.
+Overall, according to the CPWR report, construction worker deaths increased by a booming 41% during 2011-2019.
 So it is not surprising that it is considered one of the most dangerous spheres to work in.

-These statistics tell us that it’s time for the construction businesses to seriously work on their safety measurements and make their employees aware of possible accidents.
+These statistics tell us that it’s time for construction businesses to seriously work on their safety measures and make their employees aware of possible accidents.
 This way, it will be easier to prevent fatal cases.

 But how exactly can you train your workers and ensure a more secure workplace?
 Yes, you guessed it: it’s all about augmented and virtual realities.